 Institutional investors should put in place, and maintain, and publicly disclose an effective a policy for identifying and managing conflicts of interest, with the aim of taking all reasonable steps to put the interests of their client or beneficiary first.
+The policy should indicate any particularly significant potential conflicts which may arise in relation to stewardship, and should outline the process in place to ensure that such conflicts do not prejudice the interests of clients or beneficiaries.
 The policy should also address how matters are handled when the interests of clients or beneficiaries differ.